 Walk in.
 Take a photo.
 Walk out.
 Ain't no one gonna do nuffins.

-this is useless since the training datasets are downscaled images for faster training, but also they now use in-house prediction-based AI upscaling for enhancing the training data from within. it's the reason we have fucked up text in the first place.
+this is useless since the training datasets are downscaled images for faster training, but also they now use in-house prediction-based AI upscaling for enhancing the training data from within. it's the reason we have fricked up text in the first place.

 >poison anything